seed-rs/seed/README.md

 receiving each type of Message.
 It is the only place where the model is changed.
 It accepts a message, and model reference as parameters, and returns a Model instance.
 This function signature cannot be changed.
  Note that it doesn’t update the model in place: It returns a new one.

+ *todo: Demonstrate example patterns, eg when to clone, ..operator, refs/not etc*

 Example: